gruberb/blog-hugo/content/post/naming-things.md

 ### If there are talks/blog posts about solving a particual problem, then thats rarly the problem to solve

 If there is a common problem to solve within a complex system (like the programming community), and its not yet solved, then

 a) That's not the problem to solve but has some underlying issue
 b) Our closed mindset doesn't allow us to think outside of the box to solve the underlaying issue

 Why do I believe this?
 I find parallels within the investment community.
-There are rarely any undervalued companies out there.
-Because of the masses of investers and financial advisors, "the market" already priced everything in.
+There are rarely undervalued companies out there.
+Because of the masses of investors and financial advisors, "the market" already priced everything in.
 Or in other words: The current marekt already represents the best, currently known value.

 Within the programming community, we often think that there are so many difficult problems to solve.
 But in my day to day work as a software developer, the problems which are not solved yet are hard to solve.
 Which in the end means: No single book or paradigm can solve them.
 Rather, you have to build other skills around your knowledge to tackel it from a different angle.

 Have you ever tried to google a problem you have and found literally zero results?
 When this happens it often means that you ran against a wall and have to rethink what you are doing.
 Because its rarely the case that somebody else didn't solve it yet.

 And I talk here about standard, software project problems and not AI or ML problems which are still a new era.
 This brings me to "naming things".
-Since the problem is apparently not solved yet, and there are still blog posts, books and talks about it, and we believe in Mr.Market (here: Mr. Developer Community), which should be so smart to solve problems, then "naming things" is not the problem and rather a sympton of a depper underlying issue.
+Since the problem is apparently not solved yet, and there are still blog posts, books and talks about it, and we believe in Mr.Market (here: Mr. Developer Community), which should be so smart to solve problems, then "naming things" is not the problem and rather a sympton of a depper, underlying issue.

 ### Examples

- The problem I encountered in 10 years of programming now is not calling a variable `Scheduler` but `TaskManager`.
+ The problem I encountered in 10 years of programming now is **not** calling a variable `Scheduler` or `TaskManager`.
 Maybe the reason is that I am not a native english speaking person, but my guess is that in a clear defined and well architectured code base, I would understand both abstractions and would carry on to the problem I actually have to solve.

-However, I encountered two large "naming" problems.
+I encountered however two large "naming" problems lately which I think explain the real problem really well.

 1.Calling a NodeJS/koa middleware `validateUser()` with the following signature: